PatrickC12/ProAnubisReconstruction/README.md

 ## Todo:

 - The timing of hits needs to be looked into.
 Current analysis suggests a convolution of a large number of errors, e.g. different FEBs, different TDCs.
-The analsysis of the timing distributions is really only to first order currently, the first step to improve this would be to include effects of timewalk of signal
+The analsysis of the timing distributions is really only to first order currentl.
+  - The first step to improve this would be to include effects of timewalk of signal.

+- Rework some aspects of the reconstruction algorithm.
+  - Look into applying spatial clustering first.
+Define time of cluster as earliest time.
+  - After this spatial clustering, carry out the temporal clustering using the previous adaptive time window.
+  - Account for afterpulse.

 ## Other links: